bernardshen/bernardshen.github.io/_pages/about.md

 News
 -----
 - We are maintaining a paper list tracking advances in resource disaggregation and memory disaggregation.
-Check this [link](https://github.com/dmemsys/awesome-disaggregated-memory) for more information!
+Check [here](https://github.com/dmemsys/awesome-disaggregated-memory) for more information!
 - Our new paper *Ditto: An Elastic and Adaptive Memory-Disaggregated Caching System* has been accepted by SOSP 2023!